ooples/pine_script_docs/source/essential/Arrays.rst

 In the following code example, we let users decide through the script's inputs how many labels they want to have on their chart.
 We use that quantity to determine the size of the array of labels we then create, initializing the array's elements to ``na``.

-When a new pivot is detected, we create a label for it, saving the label's id in the ``pLabel`` variable.
+When a new pivot is detected, we create a label for it, saving the label's ID in the ``pLabel`` variable.
-We then queue the id of that label by using `array.push() <https://www.tradingview.com/pine-script-reference/v5/#fun_array{dot}push>`__ to append the new label's id to the end of the array, making our array size one greater than the maximum number of labels to keep on the chart.
+We then queue the ID of that label by using `array.push() <https://www.tradingview.com/pine-script-reference/v5/#fun_array{dot}push>`__ to append the new label's ID to the end of the array, making our array size one greater than the maximum number of labels to keep on the chart.

 Lastly, we de-queue the oldest label by removing the array's first element using `array.shift() <https://www.tradingview.com/pine-script-reference/v5/#fun_array{dot}shift>`__ and deleting the label referenced by that array element's value.
 As we have now de-queued an element from our queue, the array contains ``i_pivotCount`` elements once again.
-Note that on the dataset's first bars we will be deleting ``na`` label id's until the maximum number of labels has been created, but this does not cause runtime errors.
+Note that on the dataset's first bars we will be deleting ``na`` label IDs until the maximum number of labels has been created, but this does not cause runtime errors.
 Let's look at our code::

 	//@version=5